 Methods

-• Activates a deployed version across the entire mesh.
-The quorum coordinates a synchronized switch-over:
+• Activates a previously deployed version across all connected instances.
+The quorum coordinates a synchronized version switch so every engine and worker transitions together.

 Parameters